Tuesday, 15 December 2015

 (ii) Use of dumical fortilizers.

-(iii) Use of insecticides and pesticides for crop protection
+(iii) Use of insecticides and pesticides for crop

 (iv) Scientific rotation of crops